resolve109/study-aws-sa/aws-study-guide.md

   - Serverless approach eliminates the need to manage underlying infrastructure
   - Automatically scales with the number of incoming files
   - For cost-optimized storage, implement S3 Lifecycle rules to transition rarely accessed files to Glacier
+- **Secure Database Access**:
+  - For granting Lambda functions access to DynamoDB tables:
+    - Create an IAM role with Lambda as a trusted service
+    - Attach a policy allowing read/write access to the DynamoDB table
+    - Set this role as the Lambda function's execution role
+  - Follows AWS best practices by using roles instead of stored credentials
+  - Avoids storing sensitive access keys in Lambda environment variables
+  - More secure than using IAM users with programmatic access
+  - Simpler than retrieving credentials from Parameter Store during function execution

 ### EC2 Instance Management
 - **Hibernation and Warm Pools**: